josephwoodward/git-hotspot/README.md

 # Git Hotspot Extension

-Git Hotspot is a git extension that identifies 'hot' files (tracked files in a git repository which are modified the most).
+Git Hotspot is a git extension that identifies 'hot' files (tracked files in a git repository that are modified the most).

 Why is this useful?
 For a few reasons:

-- When starting in a new codebase, I often find it helpful to start by reviewing files which are edited most often
+- When starting to learn a new codebase, I often find it helpful to begin by reviewing files which are edited most often as it's likely you'll spend some time in them yourself.
-- Files that get a large amount of churn are often good candidates to refactor as it often means it's doing too much.
-This is especially true in languages that favor one type or class per file.
+- Files subject to a large amount of churn are often good candidates to refactor as it often an indicator it's doing too much.
+This is especially true in languages that favor one type/class per file.

-### Usage
+## Usage

 ```
 $ git clone https://github.com/grafana/tempo.git